Gateshead International Stadium: Newcastle United W.F.C.

 Newcastle United W.F.C are a professional English women's football club, affiliated with Newcastle United F.C.
 They were founded in 1989 and are based at the Newcastle United Academy Training Centre, Benton, Newcastle upon Tyne.
 On 25 July 2025.
-The club announced that they were leaving their home at Kingston Park and moving to Gateshead’s, all-seater venue.
+The club announced that they were leaving their home at Kingston Park and moving to Gateshead's, all-seater venue.
 The move was prompted as Newcastle needed permanent access to a predominantly natural grass pitch, complying with current Women's Super League (WSL) rules, which means a “Grass Pitch” (as that term is defined in the Laws of the Game).
 As part of the move promotion hunting, Newcastle United Women will invest in an elite playing surface and upgraded facilities.

 Concert venue

 Gateshead International Stadium has been used for many years as a concert venue.
 On 31 July 1982, the Police performed at the stadium as part of their Ghost in the Machine Tour, with U2 as a supporting act.
 Reports in the local press suggested that the Police seemed disappointed that the stadium was only half full and cited high ticket prices and poor weather as possible causes.
 On 16 June 1992, Guns N' Roses, supported by Soundgarden and Faith No More, performed at the stadium.
 This time, the weather was hot and sunny, which helped ensure that the concert, part of the Use Your Illusion Tour, was a sell-out.
 American rock group Bon Jovi have played twice at the stadium.
 The first occasion was on 27 June 1995, while supported by Skin, on their These Days Tour.
 The group returned to Gateshead on 22 August 2000 as part of their Crush Tour.

-Another artist who has performed multiple times at Gateshead International Stadium is Tina Turner.
-As part of her Foreign Affair: The Farewell Tour, Turner performed twice on consecutive nights (21-22 July 1990) and attracted a total of 60,000 spectators.
+Tina Turner performed multiple times at the stadium.
+As part of her Foreign Affair: The Farewell Tour, she performed twice on consecutive nights (21-22 July 1990) and attracted a total of 60,000 spectators.
 Turner performed for a third time at the stadium as part of her Wildest Dreams Tour on 12 July 1996.
 The venue later played host to Little Mix on 26 July 2018 as part of their Summer Hits Tour.
 Other artists to have played at the stadium include Bryan Adams, Rod Stewart, Simple Minds, and Simply Red.
 In 2024, the venue hosted an Ibiza music festival.